The Reformation Continues

 All things are being made new: The contemporary relevance of the Reformation

 In this presentation, participants will consider the different reforming streams of the sixteenth century that emerged from a fresh encounter with the Bible and the distinctive gifts each reform offers the Christian community today.
-Not only will the Lutheran Reformation be explored—the Reformed and Wesleyan movements will be considered as well.
+Anglican, Anabaptist, Lutheran, Reformed, and Roman Catholic forms of renewal and reform will be discussed.

 National Lutheran Choir to perform “Una Sancta” this Fall